HenriMertens/PICOGYM/rev/hard/Checkpass.md

             FUN_00134220((long)plVar4,0x29,8,0x29,&PTR_s_src/main.rs_00348260);
           }
 ```
-- `0x7b4654436f636970` translates to picoCTF{, this part of teh code probably does an initial check
+- `0x7b4654436f636970` translates to picoCTF{, this part of the code probably does an initial check
 - Since picoctf{} is 9 chars the actual stuff we want to find is 32 characters
 - Lets analyze further:
   ```c